jpdna/eQTL-analysis-using-ADAM-and-Spark/README.md

 * 16 executors with 16 Spark partitions ( 8 m3.large - 16 cores )
 * 8 executors with 8 Spark partitions ( 4 m3.large - 8 cores )
 * Local machine with 8 Spark partitions ( 1 quadcore HT )

+AWS EC2 cluster was launched using the spar_ec2 scripting found at YOUR_SPARK_HOME/  /ec2/
+'''

+'''

+Note, due to an error UTF8, it was neccesary to add the following code to to spark_ec
+'''
+Reset(sys)
+''

+Results from AWS scalability testing

 Linear regresion against 100, 1000, 5000, 10000 gene expression phenotypes